-The course is structured as ten lectures.
-Some lectures require you to think about and complete a review question prior to the class.
+The course is structured as three day-long classes.
+There are lectures as well as group activities.
 There are several assessments to help you practice the material prior to the exam.

 LEARNING OBJECTIVES

 By the end of this course, students will be able to: